Will GPU Rendering Dominate the 3D Industry?

 There is also a learning curve.
 Many GPU renderers require their own materials, shaders and lighting.
 So, scenes set up for CPU based rendering can’t simply be switched to a GPU renderer, even if the same company produces the software.
 3D artists have to choose which workflow they want to use at the beginning of the project.

 Will GPU rendering ever catch up to CPU based software?
 Will it dominate the 3D industry?
 Time will tell.
-In the meantime, the best way to render quickly and still enjoy the advanced features of CPU rendering is by using a cloud solution like Rayvision.
+In the meantime, the best way to render quickly and still enjoy the advanced features of CPU rendering is by using a cloud rendering solution like Fox Renderfarm, a GPU and CPU render farm.

 About: